DFE-Digital/technical-guidance/principles/development-principles.md

 # Architecture Principles

 Placeholder.
-Older principles reomved while new ones are being worked on.
+Older principles removed while new ones are being worked on.
 The ones previously here were found to be difficult to work with and too broad.